Dor890/accessible-look/README.md

 ## Features

-- User authentication system
-- Image and review uploading functionality
-- Accessibility data storage and management
-- AI-driven accessibility rating calculation
+__User Authentication System__: Secure and reliable system for authenticating users, ensuring access control and safeguarding user information.

+__Images and Users Reviews Uploading Functionality__: Seamless functionality enabling users to upload images and reviews, enhancing interaction and feedback collection.

+__Accessibility Data Storage and Management__: Efficient management and storage of accessibility-related data, ensuring accessibility information is organized and accessible.

+__AI-Driven Accessibility Rating Calculation__: Utilization of AI algorithms to calculate accessibility ratings based on various parameters, providing accurate and consistent evaluations.

+__Accessibility Reports Generation Using AI__: Automated generation of accessibility reports using AI, summarizing insights and recommendations based on the provided images.

+__AI Answers for Customers Comments__: AI-powered responses to customer comments, providing prompt and insightful feedback while enhancing user engagement and satisfaction.

 ## Usage

-- Register or log in to the website
+- Register or log in to the website as a business owner.
-- Upload photos and reviews for businesses
+- Upload photos and receive instats and highly detailed accessibility review.
-- Access and review accessibility data
+- Access and review accessibility data regarding other Israeli businesses.
-- Contribute to the accessibility database
+- Contribute to the accessibility database by writing useful comments.

 ## Technologies Used